ei5uke/mario_pytorch/README.md

 - Maybe test out PPO instead of DQN
 - Make sure to graph it out, see if there is real "learning" **(Watching the render to see if my Mario is achieving superhuman gameplay)**
 - Somehow save the model for future use (i know there is someway to do this idr how)

+## Comments
+So far, this needs a lot of work.
+I ran it for probably 3 hours **(01/05, from 12pm ish to around 2:40pm)** to achieve a final average score of 2000, and when I rendered it Mario decided to just get stuck infront of a pipe and didn't move.
+Reinforcement Learning!
+The state transformation techniques used follows PyTorch's tutorial on mario which follows DeepMind's paper, however, these techniques are used on Atari games, not nes, so I probably need to find some way to tinker with it.
+I think all the ideas used are definitely helping, though, so I guess I need to either add more techniques or change the hyperparameters or even the neural network nodes.

 ## Installation
 First: